brainpower/checkarg/README.md

 The main goal is for it to be easy to understand and use.<br>
 Secondly, its intended to be non-intrusive and lightweight.<br>
-Therefore it pulls no 'external' dependencies and relies completely on the STL.
+Therefore it pulls no 'external' dependencies and relies completely on the STL (C++), Java API or C Standard Library, respectively.

 That way it's pretty easy to integrate into an existing project,<br>
 because it's non-intrusive, you dont need to 'build your project arount it'.